DarrenChanYuHao/3.007-Polywall/README.md

 This was a ~1.5 months long final submission project.

-In this project, I managed to practice and improved the following skills:
+In this project, I managed to practice the following:
 1. **CAD modelling** and **inserting it into a virtual environment** using both **unreal and unity engine**.
 2. **Basics of wordpress**.
 3. **Basic workshop machining**